History of the Administrative Division of Belarus

 In 1797, the Slonim and Vilno gubernias were united

-into the Lithuania gubernia with centre in Vilno, comprising 19
+into the Lithuania gubernia with center in Vilno, comprising 19

 districts: Braslav, Brest, Volkovysk, Vilno, Vilkomir, Grodno, Zavileisk, Kobrin, Kovno,